Introduction

 What basic equipment do I need to start gold panning in Michigan?

 Essential equipment includes a gold pan, classifier, shovel, and snuffer bottle.
-Rubber boots and weather-appropriate clothing are also important.
+Rubber boots or waders and weather-appropriate clothing are also important.
+Combo sets that include pans, classifiers, and snuffer bottles are easy to find when you search for a gold panning kit.

 Can I keep the gold I find?